amjac7/design-2024/content/analysis/02_load.md

 ---
 Title: LOAD
-Description: This is my color page.
+Description: This is my load page.
 Template: analysis
 ---